It ends with us, finally. And it should have ended about eighteen months ago.

-Yesterday, Blake Lively and Justin Baldoni announced they had settled their legal dispute over It Ends With Us.
-Joint statement, no money changing hands, standard language about moving forward constructively.
-Two weeks before a trial was due to start.
-Eighteen months after the lawsuits began.
-And roughly two years after the whole thing could have been resolved quietly, behind closed doors, before it consumed both of their reputations.
+Yesterday, Blake Lively and Justin Baldoni announced they'd settled their legal dispute over It Ends With Us.
+A joint statement, no money changing hands, the usual language about moving forward constructively.
+This was two weeks before a trial was due to start, eighteen months after the lawsuits began, and roughly two years after the whole thing could have been resolved quietly, behind closed doors, before it consumed both of their reputations and dragged countless other people down with them.

-I want to be careful here.
-I was not in the room.
-I do not know what happened on that set, and neither does anyone reading this.
-That is sort of the point.
-What I do know is crisis PR, and from that perspective, this has been one of the most avoidable, drawn-out, mutually destructive public disputes I have seen in years.
+I want to be careful here….
+I wasn't in the room.
+I don't know what happened on that set, and neither does anyone reading this.
+That's sort of the point.
+What I do know is crisis PR, and from that perspective, this has been one of the most avoidable, drawn-out, mutually destructive public disputes I've seen in years.
+And what sits with me most isn't the legal outcome or the celebrity of it.
+It's the sheer volume of damage done to people who had absolutely nothing to do with the fight.

 The timeline tells the story

 In December 2024, Lively filed a complaint with the California Civil Rights Department alleging hostile workplace behaviour, followed almost immediately by a federal lawsuit.
 The New York Times published an article featuring internal communications from Baldoni's PR team.
-Baldoni countersued for $400 million.
-Lively sought $161 million in damages.
+Baldoni countersued for $400 million, and Lively sought $161 million in damages.
 His countersuit was dismissed.
-A judge threw out 10 of her 13 claims in April 2026, including the sexual harassment allegations, largely on technical grounds.
-What remained were breach of contract and retaliation claims against his production company and PR firm.
-Not him personally.
+A judge threw out 10 of her 13 claims in April 2026, including the sexual harassment allegations, largely on technical grounds around her employment status rather than the substance of the claims.
+What remained were breach of contract and retaliation claims against his production company and PR firm, not him personally.

-Let me say that again.
-After eighteen months of litigation, hundreds of thousands in legal fees, unsealed private text messages, Taylor Swift subpoenas, Sony executives calling Lively a terrorist in internal emails, a publicist boasting about planting a Daily Mail headline, and roughly 176 million online impressions worth of public shaming in both directions, the outcome was a joint statement and a handshake.
+And then they settled.
+No money changed hands.
+A joint statement was issued.
+After eighteen months of litigation, hundreds of thousands in legal fees, unsealed private text messages, Taylor Swift subpoenas, Sony executives calling Lively a terrorist in internal emails, a publicist boasting about planting a Daily Mail headline, and roughly 176 million online impressions worth of public shaming in both directions, the outcome was a carefully worded paragraph and a handshake.
+That isn't justice for anyone.
+That's exhaustion dressed up as resolution.

 What this actually cost

-Not in legal fees, though those will have been enormous.
-I mean what it cost in the only currency that matters for people who work in the public eye.
-Reputation.
+I don't mean legal fees, though those were reportedly around $60 million combined.
+I mean what it cost in the only currency that actually matters for people who work in the public eye, which is reputation.

-Both of them walked into this with careers and commercial value.
-Both of them are walking out diminished.
-That is not a win for either side.
-That is two people who needed better advice earlier.
+Both of them walked into this with careers and commercial value, and both of them are walking out diminished.
+That isn't a win for either side.
+That's two people who needed better advice earlier, and a trail of collateral damage behind them that neither seems particularly interested in acknowledging.

 The PR failure

-The Lively-Baldoni dispute followed a pattern I have seen repeatedly.
-A legitimate grievance gets filed.
-The other side retaliates publicly.
-Both sides escalate.
-Lawyers get involved.
-PR teams get involved.
-The press gets involved.
-Social media gets involved.
-And then nobody is talking about what actually happened any more.
-They are talking about who they like better, who wore what to court, and whose text messages sound worse out of context.
+The Lively-Baldoni dispute followed a pattern I've seen repeatedly.
+A legitimate grievance gets filed, the other side retaliates publicly, both sides escalate, and then nobody is talking about what actually happened any more.
+They're talking about who they like better, who wore what to court, and whose text messages sound worse out of context.
+It becomes entertainment, and the people at the centre stop being people and start being characters in a story the public feels entitled to judge.

-This dispute should have been mediated privately in late 2024.
-A conversation between lawyers, a reasonable agreement about workplace conduct going forward, and if necessary, a quiet financial settlement.
+This dispute should have been mediated privately in late 2024 with a conversation between lawyers, a reasonable agreement about workplace conduct going forward, and if necessary, a quiet financial settlement.
 Instead, it became the entertainment industry's most expensive and public argument, with collateral damage stretching across careers, businesses, personal relationships, and the broader conversation about workplace harassment.

-That last point matters.
-When legitimate workplace complaints become a spectacle, it does not encourage other people to come forward.
+That last point really bothers me.
+When legitimate workplace complaints become a spectacle, it doesn't encourage other people to come forward.
 It scares them.
-It shows them that even if you are a wealthy, well-connected, A-list celebrity with a famous husband and powerful friends, going public might cost you your career, your businesses, and your peace of mind.
-That is not the message anyone should want to send.
+It shows them that even if you're a wealthy, well-connected, A-list celebrity with a famous husband and powerful friends, going public might cost you your career, your businesses, and your peace of mind.
+That isn't the message anyone should want to send, and yet here we are.

 The Met Gala timing